PacktPublishing/React-Design-Patterns-and-Best-Practices/README.md

 ## About the Book
 Taking a complete journey through the most valuable design patterns in React, this book demonstrates how to apply design patterns and best practices in real-life situations, whether that’s for new or already existing projects.
 It will help you to make your applications more flexible, perform better, and easier to maintain – giving your workflow a huge boost when it comes to speed without reducing quality.
 ##Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
-For example, Chapter02.
+For example, Chapter03.
+Also, the code for Chapter 1 and Chapter 2 is not present as these chapters contains basic examples to start with.

 The code will look like the following: